guilindner/VortexFitting/docs/examples.rst

 * Case 3: Threshold on swirling strength = 0.2
 * Case 4: Threshold on swirling strength = 0.4

-The maximum value of swirling strength
+if you set **self.norm = True** on the classes.py module, the value of swirling strength will be normalized.
+The values of the threshold must be set to avoid unnecessary noise.

 Case 1
 ``````